AOMediaCodec/av1-mpeg2-ts/ts-carriage.md

 For AV1 video streams, the following constraints additionally apply:
  * An AV1 video stream conforming to a profile defined in Annex A of AV1 Bitstream & Decoding Process Specification shall be an element of a Rec.
 ITU-T H.222.0 | ISO/IEC 13818-1 program and the stream_type for this elementary stream shall be equal to 0xD2.
+ * An AV1 video stream shall have the low overhead byte stream format as defined in AV1 Bitstream & Decoding Process Specification.
  * The sequence_header_obu as specified in AV1 Bitstream & Decoding Process Specification, that are necessary for decoding an AV1 video stream shall be present within the elementary stream carrying that AV1 video stream.

 > TODO: Is everyone OK with 0xD2 ?
 Should we register it somewhere ?
 FYI, it's the one just after Dirac.